Eating Disorders in Singapore: Symptoms, Causes & Evidence-Based Psychological Support

 If food, weight, or body image thoughts dominate your day, or if eating behaviours are causing distress or impairing health, seeking professional support can be a life-changing step.
 Early help can prevent long-term harm and support full recovery.

-AO Psychology offers sensitive, confidential care for clients of all ages struggling with eating disorders.
+AO Psychology offers sensitive, confidential counselling and psychotherapy care for clients of all ages struggling with eating disorders.
 Our therapists collaborate with healthcare providers to ensure integrated care tailored to each individual’s needs.

 Ready to take the first step?